Master of Arts in Speech-Language Pathology On-Campus Program

 Virtual Open House Recordings 2020

 Accreditation and Certification

-The Master's of Arts (M.A.) education program in speech-language pathology (residential and distance education) at the University of Northern Colorado has been placed on probation by the:
+The Master of Arts (M.A.) education program in speech-language pathology (residential and distance education) at the University of Northern Colorado is accredited by the:

 2200 Research Boulevard, #310